Check if something might be a scam

 It might be a scam if:

-- it seems too good to be true – for example, a holiday that’s significantly cheaper than you’d expect it to be
+- it seems too good to be true – for example, a holiday that’s much cheaper than you’d expect

 - someone you don’t know contacts you unexpectedly